dewald-galjaard/XReader/README.md

   - Before you can run the solution, be sure to set your input/output paths in *progam.cs*.
 Also please make sure you have sufficient privileges (Admin) for the directory you will be writing to.

 ### About testing
 Tests were created using Intellitest available since Visual Studio 2015.
-Usually, I would create tests manually, but one can't write tests for scenarios and border cases you do not know exist -- therefore its more effective to rely on a tool such as PEX to help discover execution paths and determine various input data which may cause your solution to break in production.
+Usually, I would create tests manually, but one can't write tests for scenarios and border cases you do not know exist -- therefore its more effective to rely on a tool such as PEX to help discover execution paths and determine various input data which may break your solution in production.

 I have provided sample tests (as created by Intellitest) for the IO component.
 File read/write tasks are usually troublesome, so I thought this would add value.